MisterWest11/Power-Bi/Choose a Power BI model framework.md

 **DirectQuery Model**: All tables use the DirectQuery storage mode.
 This is suitable for very large datasets but may have performance limitations.

 **Composite Model**: A combination of Import and DirectQuery storage modes within different source groups.
 This offers flexibility for handling data of varying sizes and performance needs.

+# Determnine when to develop an import model

+Import models support all Power BI data sources types, including databases, files, feeds, web pages, dataflows etc. Can integrate source data.
+Supports all DAX and Power Query (M) functionality.
+Supports calculated tables and delivers the best query performance.

+Limitations are related to model size and data refresh.